August 25, 2022

 By Hugh Hart

-A few months ago, Media Arts + Practice undergrad Danielle Takahashi ('23) knew next to nothing about bees, mycelium or kelp.
-But she's a quick learner as evidenced by recent projects on those topics that earned Takahashi a Hedy Lamarr Achievement Award for Emerging Leaders in Entertainment Technology.
+Media Arts + Practice undergrad Danielle Takahashi ('23) took advanced biology classes before college that laid the foundation for her arts-based research on bees, mycelium, and kelp.
+However, months of intensive exploration of those topics recently earned Takahashi a Hedy Lamarr Achievement Award for Emerging Leaders in Entertainment Technology.
 Named after the Hollywood actress/scientist whose inventions paved the way for wifi technology, the prize, including $10,000 cash, will be handed out this fall by a consortium of media and tech companies called Digital Entertainment Group.

 "It was super exciting when they sent me the email telling me I'd won," says Takahashi.
 Raised in the Bay area, she focused on STEM studies in high school but enrolled at SCA to develop her media-making skills.
 "Ever since childhood, I've liked to build things with my hands and draw and do crafts," Takahashi explains.
 "When it came to picking a college major, instead of choosing between those two opposite-seeming things, I wanted to combine my interests."
 Speaking over Zoom, Takahashi unpacked the science behind her artmaking success.